turingschool/backend-curriculum-site/module1/learning_goals.md

 **Functional**: student recognizes when to use the concept and can implement it with the support of documentation and/or a collaborator
 **Familiarity**: student can recognize and describe the concept when needed/appropriate

-A student who graduates from this module will be able to do the following.
+A student who graduates from this module will be able to do the following:

 ## Ruby Mechanics